 Your risk of getting DVT is slightly increased if you take the combined contraceptive pill, if you are pregnant or if you have been staying still for a long time or are overweight

 Symptoms of DVT include pain or tenderness in one or both of your legs, swelling or a heavy aching feeling in your leg

 Blood thinners are the most common DVT treatment

 Drinking plenty of water, not drinking too much alcohol, trying to move your legs and wearing elastic compression stockings are ways of reducing your chances of DVT

 Deep vein thrombosis (DVT) is a blood clot that forms in one of your deep veins, also known as venous thrombosis.
 It often happens in the deep veins of the leg.
-Because of the hormone oestrogen in the pill, which makes blood clotting easier, your risk of getting DVT is slightly increased if you take the combined contraceptive pill.
+Because of the hormones in the pill, which make blood clotting easier, your risk of getting DVT is slightly increased if you take the combined contraceptive pill.

 What is deep vein thrombosis (DVT)?

 Deep vein thrombosis is the name for a blood clot that develops inside a larger vein – usually a vein deep within your lower leg or sometimes your thigh.
 A DVT happens to around one in every 1,000 people in the UK, and it can be dangerous because sometimes part of the clot breaks up and travels up to the lungs.
 If this happens it can potentially cause organ damage and even death.

 What are the symptoms of DVT?

 In some cases there are no symptoms.
 If you experience any of these symptoms, especially if they happen suddenly, get medical advice immediately.